 I really enjoy seeing people create crowdfunding projects.
 If you are unfamiliar with this form of social networking and collaboration, websites like Kickstarter, Indiegogo, RocketHub, and GoFundMe provide site members with the opportunity to solicit money from their users to fund all types of projects for artists, authors, movie producers, singers, community activists, and more.
 Wikipedia has a list of the highest funded crowdfunding projects.
 Most of these items are movies, tech gadgets and video games.
 Entrepreneurs, producers, and recording artists no longer have to depend on bank loans, record companies, and the mercy of family and friends to get their initiatives started.

-Talent))Bender provides artist development for recording artists, songwriters, musicians, music producers, record labels, and artist management companies.
+Talent))Bender provides artist development, music business development, and music publishing for recording artists, songwriters, musicians, music producers, record labels, and artist management companies.
 We specialize in music business education which is key to the long term success in the music industry.

 We have all heard of the saying that talent will only get you so far.
 One of our main goals is to provide you with the information and resources that will help you make good decisions about your music career.
 Our website provides inspiring, educational, and entertaining content that will keep you engaged as you learn about various topics concerning the music business.